-Log in or register to save completed topics.
+Log in or register to save completed lessons.

 The many uses of the ‑mış ending

-The main use of the Turkish verb ending -mış is for past events that the speaker did not witness.
-Besides this, -mış can mean a lot of different things.
-For that reason, it is one of the hardest word endings for people who are learning Turkish.
+Besides the “normal” past tense ‑dı ending, there is another past tense ending in Turkish: ‑mış.
+The main use of ‑mış is for past events that the speaker did not witness.
+Besides this, ‑mış can mean a lot of different things.
+Its wide variety of uses makes it one of the hardest word endings to learn.

 Using ‑mış on normal verbs